Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Discussion

-In summary, although the collection time could not be reduced considerably compared with other methods, our proposed application can motivate users in an enjoyable manner, and users can collect high-quality datasets in terms of accuracy and variability with a moderate workload such as time pressure to boost the collection. \figref{relation} shows the discovered relationship among the application features that compensate for the disadvantages of each other.
+In summary, although the collection time could not be reduced considerably compared with other methods, the proposed application can motivate users in an enjoyable manner, and users can collect high-quality datasets in terms of accuracy and variation with a moderate workload such as time pressure to boost the collection. \figref{relation} shows the discovered relationship among the application features that compensate for the disadvantages of each other.
+Because even participants who had no experience using AR technology or did not know about training dataset collection tended to score results similar to those of other participants, participants without the knowledge benefited from online visual feedback and could efficiently collect datasets.
+We believe that the reliability and generality of the experimental results are not low.